mrmile/VideogameDevelopment/README.md

 * Z key to jump
 * If you hold the Z key you hover in the air (instead of adding a double jump we added a hover option)
 * X key to run
-### Debug Controls
+### Debug Keys
+* F1 to save the current state
+* F2 to load the previous state
+* F3 Activate/Deactivate God Mode
+* F4 Go to the start of the level
 * F9 to see the colliders
-* F2 to save the current state
-* F3 to load the previous state
-* F4 Go to the start of the level